canonical/ubuntu-core-docs/docs/explanation/stores/store-overview.md

 See [Releasing to the Snap Store](https://snapcraft.io/docs/releasing-to-the-snap-store) for more details on how to publish and distribute snaps to devices from the Snap Store.

+## Enterprise Store

+The [Enterprise Store](https://ubuntu.com/enterprise-store) is an on-premise edge proxy that creates a local cache of downloaded files.
+This speeds up subsequent downloads, and allows organizations to use snaps in air-gapped or restricted networking environments.

 ## Dedicated Snap Stores

 For larger projects and ISVs, it is often a requirement to publish snaps using a brand account to a brand-specific dedicated Snap Store.